Biden expands 2 national monuments in California significant to tribal nations

 In 2021, Biden restored two sprawling national monuments in Utah and a marine conservation area in New England where environmental protections had been cut by Trump.
 The move was also challenged in court.

-Avi Kwa Ame National Monument, sacred to Native Americans in southern Nevada, was designated in 2023 along with the Castner Range in El Paso, Texas.
+Avi Kwa Ame National Monument, sacred to Native Americans in southern Nevada, was designated in 2023.

 Alexa St. John is an Associated Press climate solutions reporter.
 Follow her on X: @alexa_stjohn.
 Reach her at ast.john@ap.org.